pharringtonp19/mecon/docs/chapters/constraints/production_constraints.md

 $$x \longmapsto \underset{y}{\text{solve}}\ F(x,y) = 0$$

 The technical rate of substitution is defined the derivative of the isoquant which we can compute as follows:

+??? info inline end

+    The implicit function theorem can be understood as providing a set of sufficient conditions for this step.

 Let's start by writing the isoquant in terms of the function $y(x)$